polkadot-developers/polkadot-docs/develop/smart-contracts/overview.md

 In addition, because smart contracts are programs that execute on top of existing chains, teams don't have to think about the underlying consensus they are built on.

-However, these strengths come with certain limitations.
-Certain smart contracts environments like EVM tend to be immutable by default.
-Hence, developers have developed different [proxy strategies](https://blog.openzeppelin.com/proxy-patterns){target=\_blank} to be able to upgrade them over time.
-Generally speaking, such patterns rely on a proxy contract, where the program storage lives, forwarding a call to an implementation contract, and where the execution logic resides.
-Therefore, smart contract upgrades require changing the implementation contract while retaining the same storage structure, necessitating careful planning.
+These strengths do come with certain limitations.
+Some smart contracts environments, like EVM, tend to be immutable by default.
+Developers have developed different [proxy strategies](https://blog.openzeppelin.com/proxy-patterns){target=\_blank} to be able to upgrade smart contracts over time.
+The typical pattern relies on a proxy contract which holds the program storage forwarding a call to an implementation contract where the execution logic resides.
+Smart contract upgrades require changing the implementation contract while retaining the same storage structure, necessitating careful planning.

 Another downside is that smart contracts often follow a gas metering model, where program execution is associated with a given unit and a marketplace is set up to pay for such an execution unit.
-This fee system is often very rigid, and some complex flows (like account abstraction, among others) have been developed to circumvent this problem.
+This fee system is often very rigid, and some complex flows, like account abstraction, have been developed to circumvent this problem.

 In contrast, parachains can create their own custom logics (known as pallets or modules), and combine them as the state transition function (STF or runtime) thanks to the modularity provided by the [Polkadot-SDK](https://github.com/paritytech/polkadot-sdk/){target=\_blank}.
-Consequently, the different pallets within the parachain runtime can give developers a lot of flexibility when building applications on top of it.
+The different pallets within the parachain runtime can give developers a lot of flexibility when building applications on top of it.

 ``` mermaid
 flowchart LR